Azure-Samples/Passwordless-Connections-for-Java-Apps/JakartaEE/websphere/README.md

-# Access Azure Database for MySQL using Managed Identities in WebLogic Server deployed on Azure
+# Access Azure Database for MySQL using Managed Identities in WebSphere deployed on Azure

 In this sample, you can learn how to configure a Jakarta EE application to use Azure AD credentials, such as Managed Identities, to access Azure Database for MySQL.
-You will also learn how to setup the Data source in WebLogic.
+You will also learn how to setup the Data source in WebSphere.
 It requires to deploy some modules in the server to be able to use the credential free authentication plugin.

 This is a general Java EE (Jakarta EE) application.
 In the project, we used following technologies of Java EE.